BrochureUI/.github/profile/README.md

 ```
 ## The Storage

-It is recommended to store the data in JSON files as **Anchor** is only a front-end application that is not supposed to have a database, each file should be named after its division which facilitates the process of updating, storing and deploying.
-Below the data file system will be illustrated.
+It is recommended to store the data in JSON files, as Anchor is a front-end application that does not require a database.
+Each file should be named after its corresponding division, which makes the process of updating, storing, and deploying easier.
+Below is an example of the data file system structure:

 ```bash
 .